amclees/cs-4471/practice_final.md

   d.
 All VLANs

+a

 ---

 6. A switch port may be:

   a.
 Either an access or trunk port

   b.
-Both an access or trunk port
+Both an access and trunk port

   c.
 Neither an access nor a trunk port

   d. a. and b.

   e. a. and c.

+e

 ---